lisamelton/video_transcoding/README.md

 Just copy and paste the sample commands to preview or transcode.

+Please note that path names within the sample commands are not escaped properly when using `cmd.exe` or PowerShell on Windows.

 If HandBrake and FFmpeg disagree about the cropping values, then `detect-crop` prints out something like this:

     Results differ...